Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Aspirin (Acetylsalicylic Acid)

 Causes, development and progression

 The anticoagulantAn anticoagulant is a medication that inhibits blood coagulation, thus preventing the formation of blood clots.
-It is used for the treatment and prevention of thrombosis and embolism. effect is partly used in cats.
+It is used for the treatment and prevention of thrombosis and embolism. effect is sometimes utilized in cats.

 Supplement